PolarisSS13/Polaris/code/modules/overmap/README.md

 Remember to call ..() in children, it updates ship's current sector.

 subtype /ship of this object represents spacefaring vessels.
-It has 'current_sector' var that keeps refernce to, well, sector ship currently in.
+It has 'current_sector' var that keeps reference to, well, sector ship currently in.

 *************************************************************
 Helm console